amitness/ollama-remote/README.md

-# Ollama Remote
+# ollama-remote

-Expose and get a URL for ollama on any remote server.
+Automatically configure and obtain a URL for Ollama on any remote Linux server (GPU Providers, Google Colab, Kaggle, etc.) using the Cloudflared tunnel..

+> Note: For Google Colab, here is an example [notebook](https://colab.research.google.com/drive/1pmSzR8mGAUOtu8SHfD75XowncodRyygo?usp=sharing).
+This is only allowed if you are a paid colab user as per their [terms of service](https://research.google.com/colaboratory/faq.html#disallowed-activities).
+If you use it for free account, do it at your own risk.

+This is useful for faster experimentation if the ollama model run too slow locally, and for synthetic data generation in large batches.

 ## Usage
 Install the package via `pip`.